 To sum it up, here’s what you need to do:

-- Find a suitable stock broker: For international markets, make sure the broker works with residents of the UAE.
+2. Find a suitable stock broker: For international markets, you can check our list of the best online brokers in the UAE.
 For the Dubai Financial Market, get in touch with a local exchange member.
 In any case, consider the fees and market access of the broker.

 We hope that this post addressed some of your concerns.
 Make sure to do your research to find the best investing strategy for you!